Miss Illinois' Teen

 The Miss Illinois' Teen competition is the pageant that selects the representative for the U.S. state of Illinois in the Miss America's Teen pageant.

-Isabella Waggoner of Ramsey was crowned Miss Illinois' Teen on June 10, 2023 at the Marion Cultural and Civic Center in Marion, Illinois.
-She will compete for the title of Miss America's Teen 2024 in January 2024.
+Brooke Herod of Gurnee was crowned Miss Illinois' Teen on June 12, 2026, at the Marion Cultural and Civic Center in Marion, Illinois.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

-In January of 2023, the official name of the pageant was changed from Miss Illinois’ Outstanding Teen, to Miss Illinois’ Teen, in accordance with the national pageant.
+In January 2023, the official name of the pageant was changed from Miss Illinois’ Outstanding Teen, to Miss Illinois’ Teen, in accordance with the national pageant.

 Results summary

 The year in parentheses indicated year of Miss America's Outstanding Teen competition the award/placement was garnered.